Mark Deutrom: Career

 In 1993, following the release of their album Houdini, Deutrom joined the Melvins as bass player.
 He had worked with the band previously, producing and engineering the early releases Gluey Porch Treatments and Ozma.
-He appears on the 1994 albums Prick and Stoner Witch, the 1996 album Stag, finally Honky in 1997.
+He appears on the 1994 albums Prick and Stoner Witch, the 1996 album Stag and Honky in 1997.
 During his tenure in the Melvins, they toured with acts such as Rush and Nine Inch Nails.
 Mark Deutrom left the band in early 1998 to pursue other projects.
 In 2000, he released his first solo album, The Silent Treatment, which was reissued in 2018.

 Deutrom played with the drone metal band Sunn O))) for several shows in 2006.

 Alchemy Records

 Alchemy Records was an American independent record label, founded in the San Francisco Bay Area in 1985 by musicians Mark Deutrom and Victor Hayden that was active until 1989.
 The Melvins' debut album, Gluey Porch Treatments, was released on the label.